sr-lab/EcoAndroid/README.md

   <img src="logo.png" alt="EcoAndroid logo" />
 </p>

-EcoAndroid is an [Android Studio](https://developer.android.com/studio) plugin that suggests automated refactorings for reducing energy consumption of Java android applications.
+EcoAndroid is an [Android Studio plugin](https://plugins.jetbrains.com/plugin/15637-ecoandroid) that suggests automated refactorings for reducing energy consumption of Java android applications.
 It is also compatible with IntelliJ.

 ## Installation

 ### For users of the plugin
+EcoAndroid can be installed from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/15637-ecoandroid).

-For now, you have to install the plugin manually by following these steps:
+Alternatively, you can install the plugin manually by following these steps:

 1. Clone this repository
 2. Run `gradle buildPlugin`.
 3. The plugin file is available in the folder `build/distributions/`.
 You can now install it.

-In a near future, we plan to upload the plugin to the JetBrains Plugins Repository so that users can install it directly from Android Studio.

 ### For developers
 If you are interested in changing or exploring the source code of the plugin, follow these steps: